banana-piecake/DESCENT/README.md

 rift system (vfx done)

-Creative menu (items are there, just need to finish off the give, also add missing items)
+SCRAPPED - Creative menu (items are there, just need to finish off the give, also add missing items) (ruins compatability)

 update inherent enchantments to only be enchantable on a filler item like diamonds, so that they cannot be combined with other weapons to add void cull to a regular axe, although this may already work with two illegal enchants but i'd have to check